sudheerj/javascript-interview-questions/README.md

 162. ### What would be the result of 1+2+'3'

      The output is going to be `33`.
-Since `1` and `2` are numeric values, the result of first two digits is going to be a numeric value `3`.
+Since `1` and `2` are numeric values, the result of the first two digits is going to be a numeric value `3`.
 The next digit is a string type value because of that the addition of numeric value `3` and string type value `3` is just going to be a concatenation value `33`.

      **[⬆ Back to Top](#table-of-contents)**